 Leadership and engagement are two sides of the same coin.
 To be successful in meeting goals, no doubt organizations need effective leaders.
 Running isolated engagement efforts in the absence of leadership development will provide nothing but short-lived results.
-Conversely, an organization which focuses solely on leadership development may find they do not develop a more engaged workforce as a result.
+Conversely, an organization which focuses solely on employee leadership training may find they do not develop a more engaged workforce as a result.

 Organizations that are effective at building a culture of engagement — one that is sustained and delivers results on many fronts — take a multifaceted approach and ensure that each level of the organization is clear on accountabilities related to engaging self and engaging others.
 It is threaded throughout everything they do.